oasis-open/cti-stix-elevator/README.rst

 The stix2-elevator is a “best-effort” attempt to convert STIX 1.x content to STIX 2.x content.
-**Caution should be taken if the elevator is to be used in a production environment as warnings concerning the conversion are often generated.**  Users should determine which warnings are acceptable and use the --disable option in conjunction with the –error-policy only to produce results when no other warnings are emitted.
+**Caution should be taken if the elevator is to be used in a production environment as warnings concerning the conversion are often generated.**  Users should determine which warnings are acceptable and use the --disable option in conjunction with the –error-policy option only to produce results when no other warnings are emitted.

 **STIX 1.x Composite Indicator Expressions and CybOX 2.x Composite